Getting Around Antigua (Traveller’s Guide)

 The most expensive (and possibly inconvenient) way to get around Antigua is by taxi.
 Taxi costs add up quickly, especially if you’re going all around the island, so you need to budget for this.

 Also, taxis aren’t everywhere.
 Even the hotels I stayed at in Dickinson Bay were far from town, and taxis didn’t come down the side streets.
+The easiest way to get a taxi is to arrange one with your hotel.

 I noticed that what looked like innocent walks in Antigua were more challenging, hilly, and took way longer than you’d imagine.
 So, you don’t want to rely too much on walking around and taxis if you can avoid it.